Sport and Recreation

 The trail will be built over a number of years, with sections completed and opened as funding and construction challenges allow.

 In recent years, a number of our cycleways and walkways have had little council funded maintenance.
 To improve the safety, amenity and general condition of our cycleways and walkways council intends to spend $175,000 on our existing cycleways and walkways between 2018 and 2021.

 Council is also working with central government to identify where additional funding may be found.
 If funding allows, over the next three years Council plans to conduct feasibility studies into a track from Mangamaunu to West End and a track from West End to Point Kean.

 In 2009, council developed a Walking and Cycling strategy with the vision of “Kaikōura – a walking and cycling paradise, from the mountains to the sea.
 Kaikōura – he hikoi me eke pahikara pararaihi, ki uta ki tai.”

 - Objective 1: Encourage and support people in Kaikōura to choose walking and cycling for active, healthy lifestyles and an improved environment.

 - Objective 2: Develop a safe, accessible, sustainable and integrated network for walking and cycling.

 - Objective 3: Ensure that all relevant strategies, policies, plans and practices for Kaikōura include and support walking and cycling.

-Since 2009, Council has worked with groups such as the Lions and the Kaikōura cycling club to improve a number of projects including the boadwalks to the seal colony and whaeway station, extending the limestone tracks and funding a track behind the supermarket and rail crossing.
+Since 2009, Council has worked with groups such as the Lions and the Kaikōura cycling club to improve a number of projects including the boardwalks to the seal colony and whaleway station, extending the limestone tracks and funding a track behind the supermarket and rail crossing.